Maine Paws for Veterans Leadership

 Kristina (Kiki) Couch, President

-Kiki is a graduate of Simmons College and Harvard Business School and is currently Executive Director of Carrington Capital LLC, an Investment Advisor based in Greenwich CT.
-Kiki joined Maine Paws for Veterans as a Puppy Foster Mom in early 2022 and soon became fully involved with the ongoing training and joined the board in the fall of 2022.
-She moved to Freeport, Maine about 20 years ago when her two sons joined the US Army as West Point Cadets.
-Both are still currently serving at the rank of LT Colonel.
+Kiki is a graduate of Simmons College and Harvard Business School and retired after a nearly 20-year career as SVP/Executive Director at Carrington Capital LLC, an investment advisor based in Greenwich, CT.
+She moved to Freeport, Maine, about 20 years ago when her two sons joined the US Army as West Point Cadets; both are still currently serving at the rank of LT Colonel.
+Kiki joined Maine Paws for Veterans as a Puppy Foster Mom in early 2022, soon becoming fully involved with the ongoing training before joining the board in the fall of 2022.
 That involvement with the military and her love of dogs makes her work with Maine Paws a perfect fit.
-When not working Kiki enjoys spending time with her four grandchildren and her dog and cat and spending as much time as possible enjoying life in Freeport.
+When not working, Kiki enjoys spending time with her four grandchildren, her dog and cat, and as much time as possible enjoying life in Freeport.

 Teresa Clark, Board Member